M0onshadow/M0onshadow.github.io/ctf/Santhacklaus/CMIYC/callme_eng.md

 Oh, what's here ?
 Two parts of hidden messages.
 While enlarging the picture, we can briefly see a `+3`.
 <br/>
 <br/>
-While opening the picture with Gimp and modifying saturation and contrast, the number phone is appearing easily, and missing digits can be guessed.<br/><br/>
+While opening the picture with Gimp and modifying saturation and contrast, the number phone is easily appearing, and missing digits can be guessed.<br/><br/>
 <img src="flag.png">
 <br/>
 <br/>